-It’s not saying much anymore to simply point out that technology is disrupting the healthcare industry.
-However, it is worth noting that as technology further develops, it is alleviating many pain points for healthcare and medical providers.
-It’s easy to just say that big data helps the communication between clinicians and patients.
+It’s not saying much anymore to point out that technology is disrupting the healthcare industry.
+However, it is worth noting that as technology further develops, it alleviates many pain points for healthcare and medical providers.
+It’s easy to say that big data helps the communication between clinicians and patients.
 But if we dive more deeply into how big data is doing so, it makes for some interesting insight into how big data and other technologies will continue to further the healthcare industry.
-Ultimately we’ll see that these technologies have disrupted the industry so significantly, it won’t survive without them.
+Ultimately we’ll see that these medical innovations have disrupted the industry so significantly, it won’t survive without them.

 Recent technologies are not only beneficial to healthcare professionals.
 They are promoting the overall wellness of the general population.
 We now have apps on our phones that can track our exercise and calorie intake, fighting obesity and heart disease.
 Watches are available to monitor our heart rates, which a doctor can then access to determine irregular patterns and possibly prevent a heart attack.
 We will only see more applications for professionals and patients as these medical innovations further develop.
 Advancements in technology, for any industry, means easier communication, storage and transfer of data, convenience, easier production, and many more ways of innovation while preventing industries from backtracking.
 These benefits are being capitalized on by the healthcare industry, as it has perhaps the most to gain from these rapid advancements.
 This article will look at the medical innovations and technologies disrupting the healthcare industry and what that means in terms of going forward.